deepfence/ThreatMapper/docs/docs/sensors/docker.md

 ## Using a Proxy Server with Docker

-If ThreatStryker management console is accessed through a proxy server, add the proxy server details to the docker configuration.
+If ThreatMapper management console is accessed through a proxy server, add the proxy server details to the docker configuration.

 Edit the file: `~/.docker/config.json`, and add the following content.
 Remember to change the proxy server ip address from 111.111.111.111 to your proxy server ip: